 We got bike lanes on Bloor.
-Now let's extend them!
+Now let's extend them westward!

-Getting permanent, protected bike lanes on Bloor St. W. between Shaw St. and Avenue Rd. was a huge advocacy win, following decades of work and countless studies and consultations demonstrating demand and widespread support.
-As we look ahead to the next term of council, our priority is to get the bike lanes extended west, from Shaw to High Park.
+Getting permanent, protected bike lanes on Bloor St. W. between Shaw St. and Avenue Rd. was a major advocacy win, following decades of work and countless studies and consultations demonstrating demand and widespread support.
+As we look ahead to the next term of council, our priority is to get the bike lanes extended west, from Shaw St. to High Park Ave.

 |Sign the pledge|